MicroEJ/docs/SDK6UserGuide/importProject.rst

    Project Type Selection in Eclipse

-- select the root directory of the project.
+- Select the root directory of the project.

 .. figure:: images/eclipse-import-gradle-project-02.png
    :alt: Project root folder in Eclipse